Dreams about the future, aka precognitive dreams

 Short answer: look for personal symbolism and rule out other possibilities.
 And pay attention to how vivid and emotional the dream is.
-Precognitive dreams that warn of imminent emergencies usually jolt you pretty hard.
+Precognitive dreams that warn of imminent emergencies or flowering possibilities usually jolt you pretty good.
+They feel different than other dreams.

-However, more commonly reported are precognitive dreams that perfectly detail mundane events such as what you hear on the news the next day or talk about in a conversation.
-The people who have these dream experiences often ask why dreams would bother showing something seemingly unimportant, and my answer is two part:
+More often than not, precognitive dreams preview mundane events in life, such as what you hear on the news or talk about in conversation.
+Some people who have these dream experiences ask why dreams would bother showing something seemingly unimportant, and my answer is two part:

-- Precognition happens all the time and doesn’t wait for just emergencies.
+- Precognition happens all the time and doesn’t wait for just emergencies or big moments in life.
 The fact that you remember the dreams and recognize them as precognitive is a big step in the right direction.
 You can even take it as a sign you are “tuned in” to the subtle undercurrents of life.
+Eventually, you are likely to dream ahead of time about something important that happens.

 - Perhaps the moment in time previewed by a dream only appears mundane.
 It might show you an important decision point that will establish a pattern in your life or affect a relationship.
 Like the Butterfly Effect, small actions can produce big changes.

-While everyone has the innate ability to dream forward and backward (retrocognition) in time, in my experience only a small subset of the population do it regularly and remember.
-Most people don’t remember their dreams well enough to know that they dream regularly about future and past events.
+While everyone has the innate ability to dream forward and backward (retrocognition) in time, in my experience only a subset of the population do it regularly and remember.
+Most people don’t remember their dreams well enough to know that they dream regularly about future (and past) events.

 When the psychic Edgar Cayce said, “Dreams are today’s answers to tomorrow’s questions,” he spoke from the personal knowledge that some dreams are precognitive.
 He also said, nothing of importance happens in our lives that is not foreshadowed in dreams.

-I use Sugar Ray Robinson’s dream about killing his opponent in the ring as an example to show how to separate an ordinary dream from a precognitive one, in my book Dreams 1-2-3: Remember, Interpret, and Live Your Dreams.
+I use boxer Sugar Ray Robinson’s dream about killing his opponent in the ring as an example to show how to separate an ordinary dream from a precognitive one, in my book Dreams 1-2-3: Remember, Interpret, and Live Your Dreams.
 Prior to his welterweight bout with Jimmy Doyle in 1947, Sugar Ray dreamed that he knocked out Doyle and Doyle subsequently died.
-Sugar Ray was so unnerved, he tried to back out of the fight.
+It so unnerved Sugar Ray, he tried to back out of the fight.
 The fight promoter brought in a priest to assure Robinson it was “only a dream.”
 The rest is history.

 If I counseled Robinson about his dream, I’d begin by asking him if its details match waking reality.
 Is the arena the same as the one in which he is scheduled to fight?
 Are the people nearby the same ones he anticipates to be at the fight, such as the trainers and referee?
 Discrepancies between waking reality and dream reality are a sign of personal symbolism, though precognitive dreams do not always match up perfectly with reality.

-Then I’d explore if a subconscious fear is expressed in the dream.
+Then I’d explore if the dream expresses a subconscious fear.
 Fighters die in the ring, rarely, but it happens.
-Sugar Ray was a great fighter with a vicious punch but was an honorable sportsman and kind human being.
+Sugar Ray was a great fighter with a big knockout punch but was an honorable sportsman and kind human being.
 I’d ask him if he fears unintentionally killing Doyle.

 Some digging through historical accounts of the bout uncovered that possibility.
 Doyle, a tenacious Irish fighter who publicly proclaimed he was fighting Robinson to earn the money to buy his mother a house, was known to have head issues.
 It’s possible Sugar Ray’s dream expresses fear that Doyle should not be boxing anymore, then the fear came true.
 The dream might not have been precognitive in the strictest sense.
 Unfortunately, we can’t ask Robinson the questions needed to make that determination.